dimitri-nicolo/calico/visibility/packetcapture.md

 -H "Authorizaton: Bearer $TOKEN" -H "X-CLUSTER-ID: $MANAGED_CLUSTER"
 ```

+Users accessing packet captures from management and managed clusters need to be allowed `CREATE` actions for `authenticationreviews` in api group `projectcalico.org` in the management cluster, as in the example in the section above.

 Next, get the token from the service account.
 Using the running example of a service account named, `jane` in the default namespace: